History of Kashmir: Early history

-Earliest Neolithic sites in the flood plains of Kashmir valley are dated to c.
+The earliest Neolithic sites in the flood plains of Kashmir Valley are dated to c.
 3000 BCE.
 Most important of these sites are the settlements at Burzahom, which had two Neolithic and one Megalithic phases.
 First phase (c.
 2920 BCE) at Burzahom is marked by mud plastered pit dwellings, coarse pottery and stone tools.
-In the second phase, which lasted till c.
+In the second phase, which lasted until c.
 1700 BCE, houses were constructed on ground level and the dead were buried, sometimes with domesticated and wild animals.
 Hunting and fishing were the primary modes of subsistence though evidence of cultivation of wheat, barley, and lentils has also been found in both the phases.
 In the megalithic phase, massive circles were constructed and grey or black burnish replaced coarse red ware in pottery.
 During the later Vedic period, as kingdoms of the Vedic tribes expanded, the Uttara–Kurus settled in Kashmir.

 In 326 BCE, Porus asked Abisares, the king of Kashmir, to aid him against Alexander the Great in the Battle of Hydaspes.
 After Porus lost the battle, Abhisares submitted to Alexander by sending him treasure and elephants.

 During the reign of Ashoka (304–232 BCE), Kashmir became a part of the Maurya Empire and Buddhism was introduced in Kashmir.
 During this period, many stupas, some shrines dedicated to Shiva, and the city of Srinagari (Srinagar) were built.
 Kanishka (127–151 CE), an emperor of the Kushan dynasty, conquered Kashmir and established the new city of Kanishkapur.
 Buddhist tradition holds that Kanishka held the Fourth Buddhist council in Kashmir, in which celebrated scholars such as Ashvagosha, Nagarjuna and Vasumitra took part.
 By the fourth century, Kashmir became a seat of learning for both Buddhism and Hinduism.
 Kashmiri Buddhist missionaries helped spread Buddhism to Tibet and China and from the fifth century CE, pilgrims from these countries started visiting Kashmir.
 Kumārajīva (343–413 CE) was among the renowned Kashmiri scholars who traveled to China.
 He influenced the Chinese emperor Yao Xing and spearheaded translation of many Sanskrit works into Chinese at the Chang'an monastery.

 The Alchon Huns under Toramana crossed over the Hindu Kush mountains and conquered large parts of western India including Kashmir.
 His son Mihirakula (c.
 502–530 CE) led a military campaign to conquer all of North India.
 He was opposed by Baladitya in Magadha and eventually defeated by Yasodharman in Malwa.
 After the defeat, Mihirakula returned to Kashmir where he led a coup on the king.
 He then conquered of Gandhara where he committed many atrocities on Buddhists and destroyed their shrines.
 Influence of the Huns faded after Mihirakula's death.

+In 659, Sogdia, Ferghana, Tashkent, Bukhara, Samarkand, Balkh, Herat, Kashmir, the Pamirs, Tokharistan, and Kabul all submitted to the protectorate under Emperor Gaozong of Tang.